ibexa/documentation-developer/docs/guide/search/elastic.md

     ```

     For more information about how Elasticsearch handles settings and mappings from multiple templates that match the same index, see [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/indices-templates-v1.html#multiple-templates-v1).

+    ## Extending Elasticsearch

+    To learn how to create custom Search Criteria, Sort Clauses and Facets for use with Elasticsearch,
+    and how to index custom data and manipulate the query, see [Elasticsearch extensibility](extend_elasticsearch.md).